 It is not uncommon for disputes to arise as to the character or value of an asset.
-KoonsFuller attorneys specialize in complex property division and work closely with experts, when needed, to support and secure our client’s position.
+KoonsFuller attorneys specialize in complex property division and work closely with experts, when needed.

-Unfortunately, community assets are sometimes hidden or wasted by one spouse or another.
+Unfortunately, community assets are sometimes hidden or wasted by one spouse.
 With the help of a KoonsFuller attorney, you can determine the best possible strategy to recover these assets.

 Assets our attorneys routinely deal with in divorce cases include:

 - Employee benefits and retirement plans

 - Stock options, restricted stock and deferred compensation, and long term investments